 Favorite activity: At the SP's initial round, respondents are asked to identify a favorite activity (entered as open text) and whether their health or functioning ever kept them from doing this activity in the last month.
 Responses were grouped into fifty-two categories developed in the Panel Study of Income Dynamics Supplement on Disability and Time Use (Freedman & Cornman 2009).
-In follow-up rounds, respondents are asked whether they have done their favorite activity since the last interview month and year and whether their health or functioning ever kept them from doing this activity in the last year.
+In follow-up rounds, respondents are asked whether they have done their favorite activity since the last interview month and year.
 At Round 5, continuing Round 1 sample also were asked whether the favorite activity named at Round 1 was still their favorite.
 If not, they were asked to report a new favorite activity (and whether health or functioning ever kept them from doing this new activity in the last month and in the last year).
 Starting in Round 6, the Round 5 favorite activity reported by both new and continuing sample is the basis for questions about doing the activity since the last interview.
 See Section III.N Favorite Activity for more details on cross-wave variable naming.

 This question is also asked in the Last Month of Life Interview with reference to the period between the last interview month and year and the month and year of death.
-This question is not asked for persons who were not alert in the last month of life (fl#notalert=1).
+(In Round 2 and 3 this question was not asked for persons who were not alert in the last month of life.
+This skip was removed in Round 4).